Trust and Estate Attorney NY: Experience & Compassion

 Taking The First Step

-Call us at (718) 333-2395 or email and we will be happy to assist you with all of your estate planning needs whether you need help with drafting a will, health care proxy, power of attorney, title and property deeds, trusts etc.
+Call us at (718) 333-2395 or email and we will be happy to assist you with all of your estate planning needs whether you need help with drafting a will, health care proxy, power of attorney, trust administration, probate, guardianship planning, or special needs trusts, etc.

 Benefits of Estate Planning: